 U.S. House votes to force approval of Keystone pipeline

-WASHINGTON May 22 (Reuters) - The U.S. House of Representatives approved a bill on Wednesday declaring that a presidential permit was not needed to approve the Canada-to-Nebraska leg of the proposed Keystone XL oil pipeline, a move that would take a decision on the project away from the Obama administration.
+WASHINGTON (Reuters) - The House of Representatives approved a bill as expected on Wednesday declaring that a presidential permit was not needed to approve the Canada-to-Nebraska leg of the Keystone XL oil pipeline, a move that would take a decision on the project away from the Obama administration.

 The Republican-controlled House voted 241-175 with support from some Democrats.

-The bill faces an uphill battle as it would have to pass the Senate with enough votes to overcome a promised veto from President Barack Obama.
+The bill faces an uphill battle because it would have to pass the Senate with enough votes to overcome a promised veto from President Barack Obama.